Watchmaker Staking Tool Sets

 No. 15 50 ” 14 “

-They bundled the Models 12 -15 with a revolving base or a box and also offered a revolving base with a handle, known as an AH.
+They bundled the Models 12 -15 with a revolving base or a box and also offered a handle, known as an AH.
 The Model 16 came later with 120 punches and 30 stumps.

-When the changed their Inverto Models 17 and 18, the frames looked the same as later models having a knurled punch sustainer or knob at the top of the sleeve to secure a punch from moving.
+When they changed to their Inverto Models 17 and 18, the frames looked the same as later models having a knurled punch sustainer or knob at the top of the sleeve which secured a punch from moving.

 You can find models included the 17, 18B and 18R plus the 600 series still in existence.
 The box can confuse since most of they have the model 18 on the name plate regardless of what’s inside.